thisisnich/bible-type/README.md

 ### Setup
 1. Run `pnpm install` to install the dependencies
+2. Run `pnpm run setup` to initialize the Convex backend and configure the webapp

+   This script will:
+   - Initialize the Convex backend using `npx convex dev --once`
+   - Extract the CONVEX_URL from the backend's .env.local file
+   - Create/update the webapp's .env.local file with the NEXT_PUBLIC_CONVEX_URL

+3. Run `pnpm dev` in the root directory to start the NextJS application and Convex backend

+#### Manual Setup (Alternative)
+If you prefer to set up manually:
-2. Go to `services/backend` and run `pnpm dev` - this should prompt you to login to Convex and create a new project.
+1. Go to `services/backend` and run `npx convex dev --once` - this should prompt you to login to Convex and create a new project.
    Note: This will create a .env.local file with the CONVEX_URL environment variable.
-3. Create a `.env.local` file in the `apps/webapp` directory and add the following:
+2. Create a `.env.local` file in the `apps/webapp` directory and add the following:
    ```sh
    NEXT_PUBLIC_CONVEX_URL=<your-convex-project-url> # copy this from the backend .env.local file
    ```
-4. Run `pnpm dev` in the root directory to start the NextJS application
+3. Run `pnpm dev` in the root directory to start both services

 ## Project Structure